dkapitan/dkapitan.github.io/about/index.md

 __Helping others__ stresses a pragmatic, person- and action-oriented attitude of the practical data scientist.
 We are here to help people gain new, actionable insights through informed simplicity.
 In the words of Richard Rorty: _The world does not speak.
 Only we do.
 The world can, once we have programmed ourselves with a language, cause us to hold beliefs.
 But it cannot propose a language for us to speak.
 Only other human beings can do that._

 As a data scientist, we equip ourselves with a new language, continuously developing it.
-I see it as our purpose to propose and propagate that new language to others.
+We see it as our purpose to propose and propagate that new language to others.

 # Data science toolkit